eddinn/dotfiles/README.md

 mv ~/.zshrc $DOT/zsh
 mv ~/.gitconfig $DOT/git
 mv ~/.bashrc $DOT/bash
-# You can also move .bash_profile and .profile if you like
+# You can also move .bash_profile and .profile if you have them
 mv ~/.bash_profile $DOT/bash
 mv ~/.profile $DOT/bash
 ```